Alumna, School Psychology

 I suggest that students find a graduate program that emphasizes a problem-solving approach to addressing student needs.
 Our field has moved from a traditional test and place model and is really focused on how to bring effective practices into the general education setting.
 There are many career options for a school psychologist, so choose a training program that also aligns with your career aspirations.
 For example, if you want to work in a clinical setting, identify a graduate program that provides these clinical training experiences.

-The School Psychology Program at the University of South Florida prepares graduates to play integral roles in creating and sustaining educational and related systems in which children, youth, and their families have access to the academic, behavioral, social-emotional, and physical health services that promote lifelong success and well-being.
+USF's School Psychology Program prepares graduates to play integral roles in creating and sustaining educational and related systems in which children, youth, and their families have access to the academic, behavioral, social-emotional, and physical health services that promote lifelong success and well-being.
 We invite you to learn more about our programs.